Vonng/pigsty/docs/PARAM.md

 postgres replication password, `DBUser.Replicator` by default

-default values: `DBUser.Replicator`

-WARNING: CHANGE THIS IN PRODUCTION ENVIRONMENT!!!!
+!> WARNING: CHANGE THIS IN PRODUCTION ENVIRONMENT!!!!